hdemontis/viessman-monitor/README.md

 > ```

 Datas are saved in a CSV-type database, inside a directory next to `monitor.py`.
-> the data directory is called by default `data`, and can be easily change in the script.
+> The data directory is called by default `data`, and can be easily change in the script.